German government condemns pictures showing refugees abused

 Rights groups also criticised the apparent abuses, which evoked the violations by American guards at the Abu Ghraib prison in Iraq that emerged in 2004.

 Authorties in North Rhine-Westphalia state are investigating six security guards.
-Seibert said Germany would not tolerate such abominable behaviour.
+Seibert said Germany would not tolerate such abominable behavior.

 "If what is in the pictures is confirmed, that the refugees are indeed being abused and humiliated, it would be a most repulsive act," Seibert told a news conference in Berlin.